maelsan/faker-push/README.md

 * [http://askubuntu.com/questions/228304/how-do-i-run-a-script-at-start-up](http://askubuntu.com/questions/228304/how-do-i-run-a-script-at-start-up)

 As you are a UNIX/LINUX user, I let you choose the best solution for you.

+## IT DOESN'T WORK ! :rage3:

+- You have made a mistake on your path repo.
+- On OSX, you ran `launchd-osx` with sudo mode (and you must not).
+- CHMOD or ownership on faker-push are incorrects.

+NOTE: faker-push and launchd must be launched without sudo, otherwise, permission problems could be happen...

 ## Licence <img src="https://raw.githubusercontent.com/maelsan/faker-push/master/medias/mit.png?token=AGyZ7CTwGwpYqemyz1xKR_0Uaf_Pwo7eks5XeXbFwA%3D%3D" alt="linux" width="20">
 The MIT License (MIT).
 Please see License File for more information.